tarbipyakurel21/su26-ai301-contribution/README.md

 The error surfaces as ICEBERG_COMMIT_ERROR (an external error) with no hint that it was caused by concurrent writers.

 ### Affected Components
-plugin/trino-iceberg — IcebergMetadata.java and AbstractTrinoCatalog.java.
+plugin/trino-iceberg — IcebergMetadata.java, AbstractTrinoCatalog.java, MigrationUtils.java, MigrateProcedure.java

 ---